mateussouzaweb/nicedeck/README.md

 - Finally, close the menu to conclude changes.

 Once you have it configured on each program, it time to have a nice experience :D.

+## Application Launcher

+Is time to organize the system launcher in Desktop Mode.
+Right-click on the ``Application Laucher`` icon and select the option ``Edit Applications``.
+The opened software will allows deep customization of the installed applications on the launcher, including the support for adding new categories (like **Emulators**), renaming apps, removing the not desired ones, sorting and many more.
+Make the customizations based in your needs.

+You can also take the opportunity and add favorites programs to the special favorites section.
+Open the launcher, right-click in the application and select the ``Add to Favorites`` option.

 ## Final Tips